-This course covers the whole Programme of Study of the National Curriculum for Science, including investigations and the areas known as Biology, Chemistry and Physics.
+This course covers the whole Programme of Study of the National Curriculum for Science, including investigations and topics for each of the disciplines known as Biology, Chemistry and Physics.
 There are now two options available at GCSE level.
-Students must complete either GCSE Combined Science (often referred to as 'double Science') or GCSE Biology, Chemistry and Physics (often referred to as 'triple Science').
+Students must complete either GCSE Combined Science (often referred to as 'Double Science') or GCSE Biology, Chemistry and Physics (often referred to as 'Triple Science').

 The study of Science at Key Stage 4 will lead to the development of a broad and deep knowledge base in the subject.
 Students will develop competence in investigative Science as well as an appreciation of the importance of Science to society at large.
 Students will have already begun to study some of the GCSE Science topics in Year 9 as there are several key areas which will enable a smooth transition from KS3 to KS4.
-These GCSE Science units are compulsory for all KS4 students.
+These GCSE Science units are compulsory for all KS4 students and include required practical investigations for each discipline.
 All students will develop their understanding and skills in ways that provide the basis for further studies in Science and related areas at A Level.